google-marketing-solutions/tagspeed_audit/README.md

 load times and poor interactivity.

-Tagspeed Audit provides a way for non-technical users to measure the performance impact of individual tags on a page, based on the [Core Web Vitals](https://web.dev/vitals/) metrics.
+Tagspeed Audit provides a way for non-technical users to measure the performance impact of individual scripts on a page, based on the [Core Web Vitals](https://web.dev/vitals/) metrics.

 ## Building and Deploying
 *TBD*

-## Architecture
-- single page application
-- requires a URL with GTM deployed on it
-- requires the user to authenticate with an account that has access to the GTM container deployed on the page
-- uses OAuth2 for authentication
-- uses window.pushMessage() to send CWV data back to the opener (i.e. the tool)
-- deploys and additional tag to the page being tested to facilitate the measurement
-- uses the page as is as a baseline and then turns off tags one at a time and measures improvements